emmanuelronoh/CalabrixTech-Company/README.md

-# SkillSphere Ventures Company Website
+# CalabrixTech Company Website

-Welcome to the official **SkillSphere Ventures** website repository.
-This website serves as the digital presence of SkillSphere Ventures, showcasing the company, its mission, services, and providing a professional platform to engage with potential clients.
+Welcome to the official **CalabrixTech** website repository.
+This website serves as the digital presence of CalabrixTech, showcasing the company, its mission, services, and providing a professional platform to engage with potential clients.

 ## Features

-- **Company Overview**: Information about SkillSphere Ventures, its history, and core values.
+- **Company Overview**: Information about CalabrixTech, its history, and core values.
 - **Services**: Detailed descriptions of the various services we offer to help businesses grow.
 - **Contact Form**: A contact form for visitors to reach out to us for inquiries or partnerships.
 - **Responsive Design**: A modern and responsive design that adapts seamlessly to both desktop and mobile devices.